jwang996/grpc_monitoring/README.md

 ## Final words

 Modern observability stacks are incredibly powerful and ever-evolving.
-I’m excited to continue learning about Prometheus, Grafana, Loki, OpenTelemetry and other tools to build even more robust systems.
+I’m excited to continue learning about Prometheus, Grafana, Jaeger, OpenTelemetry and other tools to build even more robust systems.

 This project is meant to help not just me, but also you—so you can follow along, experiment, and build your own monitoring pipelines!